magic/test/README.md

 #### 0.1.9
 * test/beforeAll.mjs gets loaded separately if it exists and executed before all tests
 * test/afterAll.mjs gets loaded separately if it exists and executed after all tests
 * if the function exported from test/beforeAll.mjs returns another function, this function will also be executed after all tests
 * export hyperapp beta 18

+#### 0.1.10
+* node 12.4.0 does not use --experimental-json-modules flag. removed it in 12.4+.